 Plastic bags aren’t the only disposable product used for food storage, either.
 Plastic wrap and aluminum foil, two products many people rely on for storing leftovers, also tend to end up in the trash after only one use.
 And if you try to save money by taking a brown-bag lunch to work, that’s about 250 paper bags you’re tossing in the bin each year.

-- Cups: Large (16-ounce) plastic cups cost about $6 for a pack of 50.
-Paper coffee cups are $5 for 40.
+- Cups: Large (16-ounce) plastic cups cost about $6 for a pack of 50; paper coffee cups are $5 for 40

-- Utensils: A mixed bag of forks, knives, and spoons for 70 guests costs $10.
+- Utensils: A mixed bag of forks, knives, and spoons for 51 guests costs $14

 A good compromise is lightweight, reusable plastic plates and cups that cost about $1.50 each.
-As a substitute for single-use plates and cups, these will pay for themselves after eight to 10 uses.
+As a substitute for single-use plates and cups, these pay for themselves after eight to 10 uses.
 You can also wash plastic utensils after a party and save them for the next one.

-6. Coffee Filters
+6. Coffee Filters and Pods

 One popular money-saving tip is to make your coffee at home.
 But if you make yours in an automatic-drip machine, you’re probably throwing away money every day on paper coffee filters.

-Single-serve coffee brewers, such as the Keurig, produce even more waste.
-According to The New York Times, the number of K-cups discarded in 2015 is enough to circle the earth roughly 10 times.
-Although the cups are now made of recyclable plastic, they’re not that easy to recycle because you have to take them apart and clean them out first.
+Single-serve coffee brewers like the Keurig produce even more waste.
+According to the Chicago Tribune, about 10.5 billion K-cups were sold in 2015.
+Although they now make the cups of recyclable plastic, they’re not that easy to recycle because you have to take them apart and clean them out first.

 Coffee brewed in a metal filter typically has a darker and more robust flavor.
 If you prefer the brighter and cleaner flavor paper filters provide, try reusable cloth filters.
 These cost as little as $10 for a set of three.

-When your rechargeable batteries finally wear out, you can — and should — recycle them.
+When your rechargeable batteries finally wear out, you can and should recycle them.
 You can drop off batteries for recycling at many large chain stores, including Staples, Home Depot, and Lowe’s.
 Visit Call2Recycle.org to find a drop-off location near you.

 8. Disposable Diapers

 Disposable diapers take a toll on the environment too.
 Most of them end up in landfills, where they can take hundreds of years to decompose.
 If you toss the diapers in the trash without dumping out the poop first, it can pollute the water supply.

 You’ll spend less in the long run by choosing cloth diapers instead of disposable ones.
 The upfront cost is quite a bit higher — anywhere from $4 to $26 per diaper — but just a few dozen of them should be enough to last you through your baby’s first few years.
-You’ll pay extra to launder the cloth diapers, but you can offset that cost by switching to cloth wipes as well.
+It costs extra to launder the cloth diapers, but you can offset that cost by switching to cloth wipes as well.

 9. Feminine Products

 A more modern alternative is a reusable menstrual cup, such as the DivaCup.
 Made of either latex rubber or silicone, these products provide up to 12 hours of protection.
-After that, you simply wash them with soap or water and reinsert them
+After that, you simply wash them with soap or water and reinsert them.

-Menstrual cups can cost anywhere from $15 to $35.
-A silicone one lasts around a year and can replace $84 worth of disposable tampons.
-A latex rubber one can last up to 10 years, replacing up to $840 worth of pads and tampons.
+Menstrual cups can cost anywhere from $5 to $35.
+A silicone cup, such as the $5 CareCup, lasts around a year (though some claim to last longer) and can replace $84 worth of disposable tampons.
+A latex rubber cup, such as the $35 Keeper, can last up to 10 years, replacing up to $840 worth of pads and tampons.

 If you want to cut the cost of shaving and reduce waste at the same time, you have several choices:

 - Safety Razor.
-Many men these days are ditching their fancy cartridge razors in favor of shaving with a safety razor.
+Many people these days are ditching their fancy cartridge razors in favor of shaving with a safety razor.
 You can buy a basic safety razor, which should last for years, for about $20.
 A pack of 100 Personna double-edged razor blades, which should be good for at least three shaves each, costs about $15.
 That brings your total five-year cost to around $110, or about $22 per year.
-Plus, some men find a safety razor reduces problems like irritation and ingrown hairs.
+Plus, some people find a safety razor reduces problems like irritation and ingrown hairs.

 - Sharpening Cartridges.
 If you use a cartridge razor, you can make the heads last much longer by sharpening them when they get dull.
 The RazorPit sharpener costs about $25, and users say it allows them to get anywhere from 20 to 90 shaves out of a single cartridge.
 That cuts the cost of shaving to anywhere from $15 to $67 per year.